Derrick Todd Lee: Geralyn Barr DeSoto

 On the morning of January 14, 2002, 21-year-old Geralyn Barr DeSoto was fatally stabbed in her house in Addis.
-Lee, who had been fired from another workplace four days earlier, had asked DeSoto to let him in so he could use a phone, which he used to bludegon DeSoto in the head from behind.
+Lee, who had been fired from another workplace four days earlier, had asked DeSoto to let him in so he could use a phone, which he used to bludgeon DeSoto in the head from behind.
 DeSoto was able to flee to the bedroom and retrieve her husband's shotgun, which was not loaded, before Lee caught up to her again.
 Lee wrestled the gun from DeSoto, who ran for the backdoor before being repeatedly stabbed in the back and chest with a hunting knife after Lee caught up to her, dying from a slit throat.
 Lee stomped on her body before leaving the scene.

 DeSoto's body was found by her husband, who was first held as the suspect.
 He had inadvertently tampered with the crime scene by getting blood on his clothes, touching the shotgun, and punching a hole in the wall in frustration, under the belief that DeSoto had committed suicide before he discovered the stab wounds on DeSoto.